-Penguin Collectors Society (PCS) Postgraduate Bursary Scheme
+Penguin Collectors Society (PCS) Post-Graduate (PG) Bursary Scheme

 Affiliated Universities and Courses

 MA Fine Arts: Printmaking.
 Camberwell College of Arts